meizuflux/cion/README.rst

 -----

-View the `examples </examples>`__ directory and the `tests </tests>`__ directory for examples on how to use Cion
+View the `examples </examples>`__ directory and the `tests </tests>`__ directory for examples on how to use Cion.

 Contributing
 ------------